-In cases involving issues other than a separation from employment, the party opposing an action by the UID has the burden of proof.
+In cases involving issues other than a separation from employment, the party opposing an action by the UI Division has the burden of proof.

 Can I request a postponement?

-If you cannot attend the hearing on the date and time listed on the Notice of Hearing, call OAH immediately at the telephone number on the Notice of Telephone Hearing to request a postponement.
+If you cannot attend the hearing on the date and time listed on the Notice of Telephone Hearing, call the Office of Administrative Hearings immediately at the telephone number on the Notice of Telephone Hearing to request a postponement.
 The hearing may be postponed on a showing of good cause.
-Factors that will be taken into account when considering whether to grant or deny a postponement request are:
+The following factors that will be taken into account when considering whether to grant or deny a postponement request:

 What happens if I am late for the hearing?

 If you filed the appeal and you are not available when the Hearing Officer calls you, the case may be decided without you.
 If the appeal was filed by another party, the Hearing Officer may begin the hearing without you.
 If you become available before the hearing is over, you may join the hearing in progress.
 The Hearing Officer will summarize what happened before you arrived.

 If you need assistance to participate in the hearing because of speech, hearing, language or other special needs, immediately call or have someone call the Office of Administrative Hearings (OAH) at 406-444-4662 or TTY (406) 444-0532/Relay Service (800) 253-4093 so arrangements can be made to assist you.

 This Department complies with the Americans with Disability Act.
 If you require special assistance due to a disability, as defined in the Act, please contact the OAH office as soon as possible.